dor-amar/python-devops-course/modules/python-basics/abstraction-encapsulation.md

 ### Explaining the Difference

 1. **Abstraction** is about hiding the implementation details and focusing on the functionality.
-    - Example: You know a `Rectangle` has an `area`, but you don’t worry about how it's calculated.
+    - Example: You know a `Rectangle` has an `area`, but you don't worry about how it's calculated.
 2. **Encapsulation** is about hiding the data and controlling access to it through methods.
     - Example: A bank account restricts direct access to the balance, ensuring it's only modified through defined methods.